repris-dev/repris/docs/statistics-of-repris.md

 ## Robust statistics

 To mitigate against unreliable measurements caused by external interference, benchmarks should ideally be run on controlled, quiescent systems.
-This is usually inconvenient to do regularly without dedicated hardware which might not even be representative of a real-world environment.
+This is usually inconvenient to do regularly without dedicated hardware.

 Repris uses robust statistics to help ensure the reliability and validity of benchmark results, even in noisy environments like build servers and desktop machines.

 ### Point estimates

 Benchmark tools typically report samples by their mean, median, minimum, percentiles and so on.
 Each summary statistic has its own advantages and drawbacks.

 By default, Repris reports an estimate of the modal value.
 The mode is an ideal value of central tendency since it is the most probable value in the sample.
-The mode is generally unaffected by the shape of the distribution, especially its skew, making it naturally robust to extreme outliers if it can be estimated.
+The mode is generally unaffected by the shape of the distribution, especially its skew, making it naturally robust to extreme outliers.

-In practice Repris uses the Half-sample mode which has been shown to be robust to large proportion of outliers.
+In practice Repris uses the _Half-sample mode_ which has been shown to be robust to large proportion of outliers.
 [2, 3]

 ## References